Nottingham-CTU/Advanced-Reports/README.md

 ### Accumulation report options

 Accumulation reports will loop through a range of *accumulation numbers* and calculate a sum for all records for each accumulation number.
+This can be useful for purposes such as showing increasing counts over time such as for participant recruits in a clinical study.

 * **Description** brief descriptive text to appear above the report
   * HTML &lt;a&gt; &lt;b&gt; and &lt;i&gt; tags as well as the placeholders `$$PROJECT$$`